Revolt of the Polkos: Rebellion

 Sensing that members of the newly-formed national guard at the capital were not sympathetic to the government, Gomez Farias tried to move them to locations in which they would not be a threat to the government.
 He intended to move the Independence Battalion away from the University of Mexico, located next to the National Palace.
 He sent on February 24 troops who were led by his own son to expel the Independence Battalion from their temporary barracks.
 The battalion was a militia that was made up of middle class professionals, and their expulsion from the city threatened the livelihoods of their families.
 That resulted in protest and outrage, followed by the arrest of certain members of the Independence Battalion.

 On February 27, five national guard battalions proclaimed against the government.
 They released a manifesto excoriating the government for pursuing a divisive policy, instead of uniting the country in the war effort and seeking a means of funding the military that was backed by national consensus.
 That came to be known as the Revolt of the Polkos because the young middle-class men who made up the militias stationed throughout the capital were known for dancing the polka.
 The rebels were joined by General José Mariano Salas, who had already played a role during the war of overthrowing President Mariano Paredes.
-General Matías de la Peña Barragán, the chief of the rebels. met with Valentin Canalizo on February 30 and negotiated on the matter of an arrangement, with Pena insisting on the deposition of Gomez Farias.
+General Matías de la Peña Barragán, the chief of the rebels. met with Valentín Canalizo on February 30 and negotiated on the matter of an arrangement, with Pena insisting on the deposition of Gomez Farias.
 The negotiations came to nothing, and the revolt continued.